Dave On Cyber

 I was always into writing and learned digital sketching during the pandemic.
 I used art and creativity to express CISSP concepts on LinkedIn with digital sketches.
 LinkedIn’s likes and comments encouraged me to continue and sustain my study momentum.

 The best way to retain is to teach others.
 Writing articles on LinkedIn, making videos on YouTube, or publishing podcasts amplifies the study experience.
 But spend less time on the creative side.
 You can continue after passing the exam.
-I am expanding those sketches into full-length articles on this site.
+I am expanding those sketches into full-length articles on this site with my ambitious project – Cissp As An Art.

 5. Connecting The Dots (Strategy)